Last updated on May 16th, 2021 at 08:11 pm

 With the set of entities moving on to the Ind AS financial reporting framework, it is important to understand the interplay of the GST and Ind AS.
 Few specific aspects are discussed below:

 Supplies without consideration: As per Schedule I of the CGST Act- GST is leviable on certain transactions even if such transactions are made without consideration – like the supply of goods from principal to agent, disposal of business assets, supplies to related parties, etc.

 Under Ind AS, transactions without any consideration would not form a part of the financial statements and would be treated as a non-balance sheet item / off-balance sheet item.

-- Post sales discounts: If the entity has the practice of granting discounts to its customers on the post-sale basis, then for providing such discounts the entity may raise a financial credit note which would not be subjected to GST but would be reported as discounts in the financial statements.
+Post-sales discounts: If the entity has the practice of granting discounts to its customers on a post-sale basis, then for providing such discounts the entity may raise a financial credit note which would not be subjected to GST but would be reported as discounts in the financial statements.

 Transitional provisions under GST: The transitional provisions in Section 142(1) of the CGST Act, state that a registered person under the GST would be required to raise a tax invoice for the goods returned by him to the supplier if such goods were bought by him in the pre-GST regime.
 Thus, a registered taxpayer under the GST would be obligated to raise a tax invoice and the same would form a part of his turnover under the GST Laws.
 However, as per Ind AS while reporting it in the financial statements it would be treated as a reduction from purchases and not as turnover.

 - How to do a transaction in Digital Rupee (CBDC-R)? – A Step by step Guide - 10/12/2022

 - Can you rectify your 26AS? - 20/09/2022